 Ellen Johnson Serafini is an Assistant Professor of Spanish Applied Linguistics in the Department of Modern and Classical Languages.
-Her research explores the role of various internal and external factors in different language learning settings including second language, immersion, heritage, and specialized contexts.
-She has recently published on the impact of individual learner differences in instructed second language and immersion settings, the application of critical pedagogy to heritage language contexts, and task-based approaches to curricular design in specialized domains of language teaching.
+Her research explores the role of and interaction among various internal and external factors in different language learning settings including second language, heritage language, immersion, and specialized contexts.
+She has recently published on the impact of individual learner differences in instructed second language and immersion settings, critical pedagogical approaches to designing and implementing heritage language curricula, and task-based approaches to curricular design and instruction for language for specific purposes.

-In addition to Spanish language courses, Dr. Serafini offers undergraduate courses on Spanish linguistics, Spanish for heritage speakers, Spanish for specific purposes, and Spanish service learning as well as graduate courses in second language teaching methodology and curriculum development, bilingual education in the Spanish-speaking world, and task-based language teaching.
+Dr. Serafini teaches courses on Spanish linguistics, Spanish for heritage speakers, Spanish for specific purposes, and Spanish service learning at the undergraduate level and offers graduate courses in second language teaching methodology and curriculum development, task-based language teaching, and bilingual education in the Spanish-speaking world.

-Serafini, E. J. (In press).
+Serafini, E. J. (2017).
 Exploring the dynamic long-term interaction between cognitive and psychosocial resources in adult second language development at varying proficiency.
-Modern Language Journal, 101(2).
+Modern Language Journal, 101(2), 369-390.

 Serafini, E. J. & Sanz, C. (2016).
 Evidence for the decreasing impact of cognitive ability on second language development as proficiency increases.
 Studies in Second Language Acquisition, 38, 607-646.

 Leeman, J. & Serafini, E. J. (2016).
 Sociolinguistics in heritage language education: Promoting critical translingual competence.
 In Fairclough, M. & Beaudrie, S. (Eds.), Innovative Approaches in HL Pedagogy: From Research to Practice (pp. 56-79).
 Washington, DC: Georgetown University Press.